Deftones: Musical style and influences

+Legacy

 Deftones' legacy has been compared to alternative rock group Radiohead, with some dubbing Deftones "The Radiohead of metal".
 Music critic Johnny Loftus wrote, "Rock critics usually reserve a special place for Deftones above or at least away from the rest of the turn-of-the-century metal movement ...
 Deftones have always seemed more curious, more willing to incorporate traditionally revered sounds like D.C. hardcore and dream pop into their Northern California alt-metal".
 Peter Buckley, the author of The Rough Guide to Rock, called the band "one of the most primal, powerful, and experimental" bands in the alternative metal scene.
 A 2020 Billboard article noted the band's outlasting of multiple rock trends and sustained success, along with their dedicated fan community; Moreno also attributed their longevity to their diverse musical influences.

+In 2018, Deftones hosted its first Dia de los Deftones concert, an annual music festival celebrating the band.
+The festival takes place at Petco Park in San Diego, California.

+During the 2020s, a number of publications began to use the phrase "Deftonescore", in reference to the decade's wave of bands making music indebted to Deftones, including Glare, Thornhill and Bleed.
+This was particularly prominent amongst the Gen Z shoegaze resurgence.
+During this time, Eli Enis, former editor of Revolver, noted that during the decade, the term "nu-gaze" evolved from referring to the 2000s wave of shoegaze, to referring to a specific fusion of shoegaze and nu metal.
+He discussed this fusion as largely descending from Deftones, listing examples of this style as Narrow Head, Wisp, Loathe, and Fleshwater, among others.

-The band have been cited as an influence by musicians including 7 Angels 7 Plagues, AFI, Architects, Boston Manor, Carbomb, Chvrches, Deafheaven, Circa Survive, Disembodied, Every Time I Die, Fightstar, Finch, Glassjaw, Higher Power, In This Moment, Iwrestledabearonce, Karnivool, Korn, Linkin Park, Loathe, Misery Signals, Nothing, Paramore, Poison the Well, Senses Fail, Skycamefalling, Slipknot, Spiritbox, Static Dress, Suicide Silence, Thornhill, Thursday, the Used, Vein.fm, Taproot, the Weeknd and Will Haven.
+The band have been cited as an influence by musicians including 7 Angels 7 Plagues, AFI, Architects, Atreyu, Boston Manor, Carbomb, Chvrches, Circa Survive, Deafheaven, Devil Sold His Soul, Disembodied, Every Time I Die, Fightstar, Finger Eleven, Finch, Glassjaw, Higher Power, Holding Absence, In This Moment, Iwrestledabearonce, Karnivool, Korn, Linkin Park, Misery Signals, Modern Color, My Ticket Home, Narrow Head, Nickelback, Norma Jean, Nothing, Paramore, Poison the Well, Senses Fail, Skycamefalling, Slipknot, Spiritbox, Static Dress, Suicide Silence, Thursday, Three Days Grace, the Used, Vein.fm, Taproot, the Weeknd and Will Haven.

 Side projects

-Deftones members have worked on several side projects, with Moreno fronting Team Sleep, Crosses, the post-metal band Palms, and supergroup Saudade (the latter including members from hardcore punk bands Bad Brains and Cro-Mags and avant-jazz group Medeski Martin & Wood).
+Deftones members have partook in numerous side-projects, with Moreno fronting Team Sleep, Crosses, the post-metal band Palms, and supergroup Saudade (the latter including members from hardcore punk bands Bad Brains and Cro-Mags and avant-jazz group Medeski Martin & Wood).
 Carpenter works with cinematic electronic metal group Sol Invicto, which he founded with producer Richie Londres.
 Carpenter has also worked with the supergroup Kush, featuring members of Fear Factory and Cypress Hill.
 Delgado is a member of a DJ group called Decibel Devils, a collective which includes Matt D, DJ Julez, and DJ Crook of Team Sleep.
 In 2000, Cheng released an album composed of his own spoken word poetry called The Bamboo Parachute.